DevObiero/news-aggregation/README.md

 # news-aggregation

-A simple project to optimize top sample articles based on the number of page views.
+A simple project to fetch RSS feeds from the New York Times, track user interactions on them and recommend top articles based on the number of page views.

 * Uses Spring-Boot with Spring Data JPA and Spring Data REST